Real Madrid confirm Hazard suffering from bruised leg | Goal.com

 Madrid booked their place in the Champions League knockout stages after a thrilling contest against PSG, but squandered the chance to earn all three points at Santiago Bernabeu.

-Hazard is now a major doubt for Zinedine Zidane's side as they look ahead to a crucial La Liga fixture away at Deportivo Alaves on Saturday.
+Hazard is now a major doubt for Zinedine Zidane's side as they look ahead to a crucial fixture away at Deportivo Alaves in La Liga on Saturday.

 Questions have been asked over Hazard's form at the Bernabeu since his £88 million ($113m) move from Chelsea, but he looked back to his best in Europe this week before being cut down by fellow countryman Thomas Meunier.